Magmas-Lounge/Mod-Lang-Fixes-Resourcepack/README.md

 - The Aether
 - Minecraft (Some Vanilla items.)

-(For those who don't know, Lang means a .lang file, which is what defines the names of items shown when hovering over them in your inventory or via WAILA (What Am I Looking At).)
+**(Lang means a .lang file, which is what defines the names of items and blocks shown when hovering over them in your inventory or via WAILA.)**